3 Children, 3 Staff Members Killed In School Shooting At Nashville; Female Shooter Shot And Killed By Metro Police

 The shooter was engaged by several police officers and was killed.

-The shooter was described as a female in her teens armed with two assault rifles and a handgun.
+The shooter was described as a female, 28, armed with two assault rifles and a handgun.
 She entered the school through a side door at 10:13 a.m. and began firing as she went up steps to the second floor.
 She had been killed by 10:27 a.m.

 It happened at Covenant School, Covenant Presbyterian Church, on Burton Hills Boulevard.
 The pre-school-6th grade school has 209 students and 40-50 staff members.